LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_Newton.rst

     :c:type:`SUNNonlinSolLSetupFn()` function.

-Whether the Jacobian matrix :math:`A` is fully or partially updated depends on logic unique to each integrator-supplied :c:type:`SUNNonlinSolSetupFn` routine.
+Whether the Jacobian matrix :math:`A` is fully or partially updated depends on logic unique to each integrator-supplied :c:type:`SUNNonlinSolLSetupFn` routine.
 We refer to the discussion of nonlinear solver strategies provided in the package-specific Mathematics section of the documentation for details.